TopCleats.com Copyright @ 2022 All Rights Reserved

 The tongue is a bit of a forgotten piece of a soccer cleat.
 In an effort to make shoes lighter anything “extra” has been chopped off.
 Pretty literally in the case of the tongue.
 Some people also believe that a large tongue on a football boot will mess up their shot.
 I’m not sure if that is really true, but most cleat brands have removed them.

 Many of the older models used a large tongue to cover the laces of the shoe.
 This would protect players from getting those annoying loopies.
 You know, when someone’s cleats get stuck in your laces creating a big loop when they try to move away.
 Or to keep water from entering the boot through the laces.

 Modern shoes have either very short tongues or none at all.
 With laceless cleats, the tongue is made into a stretchy material so you can slip the shoe on.

 Did you know that soccer cleats are divided into various types?

-These are based on the stud types and the surface they are meant to be played on.
+The different types are based on the stud types and the surface they are meant to be played on.

-Different Soccer Shoe Types
+Soccer Shoe Types

 1. Firm ground (FG) shoes

-This is the most common type of soccer shoes known for providing stability and traction.
+This is the most common type of soccer shoe known for providing stability and traction.
 It is best used on natural grass and outdoor soccer fields and has non-removable bladed or conically shaped rubber studs.